rpicard/explore-flask/8-templates.md

 While Flask doesn't force you to use any particular templating language, it assumes that you're going to use Jinja.
 Most of the developers in the Flask community use Jinja, and I recommend that you do the same.
 There are a few extensions that have been written to let you use other templating languages, but unless you have a good reason (not knowing Jinja yet is not a good reason!) stick with the default; you'll save yourself a lot of time and headache.

 { NOTE: Almost all resources imply Jinj2 when they refer to "Jinja."
-There was a Jinja1, but we be dealing with it here.
+There was a Jinja1, but we won't be dealing with it here.
 When you see Jinja, we're talking about this: http://jinja.pocoo.org/ }

 { SEE MORE: Here are a couple of those extensions for other templating languages.
 * Flask-Genshi: http://pythonhosted.org/Flask-Genshi/